etaoko333/Hope-brewery-project/README.md

 - sudo nginx -t
 -sudo systemctl restart nginx
   5. Deploy Your Website Content
+  **Check the NGINX Error Logs:**
+- If you continue to see errors, check the logs again for updated messages:
+- sudo tail -f /var/log/nginx/error.log

-- 6. Configure AWS S3 for Asset Storage
+**- 6. Configure AWS S3 for Asset Storage**
 To offload static assets to S3:
 **Create an S3 Bucket:**
 In the AWS Management Console, create a new S3 bucket (e.g., hophaven-beerlist).
 - Upload Assets: